Promising mountain views, dreamy beaches, and charming towns, Mallorca is the Balearic Islands’ jack-of-all-trades.

 - Famed architect Gaudi was meant to design new changes to Palma Cathedral, but he dropped out after a spat with a contractor.

-- The English poet and novelist Robert Graves spent a large portion of his life on Mallorca – he eventually died there in 1985.
+- The English poet and novelist Robert Graves spent much of his life in Mallorca – he eventually died there in 1985.

-- Es Tranc beach apparently loses about 25 tons of sand each year due to it being taken away by holidaymakers in their towels, bags and sandals.
+- Es Trenc Beach apparently loses about 25 tons of sand each year because holidaymakers take it away in their towels, bags and sandals.

 Mallorca makes a superb choice for a family holiday.
-It’s not too far away (so travelling with little ones isn’t too taxing) and you can enjoy the tourism infrastructure of the island while staying in the beautiful countryside in one of our luxurious villas in Mallorca.
-Better yet, there’s loads of things to do to keep everyone entertained and tons of soft, sandy beaches to while your days away.
+It’s not too far away (so travelling with little ones isn’t too taxing), and you can enjoy the island’s tourism infrastructure while staying in one of our luxury villas in Mallorca.
+Better yet, there are activities for all ages and plenty of soft, sandy beaches to while your days away.

 Things to do in Mallorca

-- There’s plenty of nature on the island kids will love to explore, with wild new creatures to find and see – try a nature walk and see where it takes you!
-If the kids love their animals, La Reserva is a private reserve full of beautiful beasts – and there’s even adventure activities too.
-Katmandu is a huge adventure playground chock full of rides and things to do, with the highlight being the unforgettable upside-down house.
+There’s plenty of nature on the island that kids will love to explore – try a nature walk and see where it takes you!
+If your little ones love animals, La Reserva is a private reserve full of beautiful beasts, while Katmandu is an adventure playground chock full of rides (the highlight is the unforgettable upside-down house).

-- Why not try some cooking classes courtesy of mymuybueno?
+- Why not try a cooking class courtesy of mymuybueno?
 Better yet, they can tailor their lessons to suit you!

-- You could mix a bit of exercise with fine wines with Bicillevant’s tour through the foothills of the Tramuntana mountains, stopping at wineries on the way fir tastings.
+- Combine exercise with fine wines during Bicillevant’s tour through the foothills of the Tramuntana mountains, stopping at wineries along the way for tastings.

 - Beer tastings in the comfort of your villa rental with Beer Lovers Mallorca!
-This would work best followed by a bbq!
+This would work best combined with a BBQ.

-If you need more ideas, just check out our blog on the best family activities in Mallorca.
+We’ve also spoken to some locals to find out their favourite suggestions!
+Read our insider’s Mallorca travel guide to learn more.
+And if you need more ideas, check out our blog on the best family activities in Mallorca.

 Best restaurants in Mallorca

-You can find more inspiring delicacies by checking out our blog on the best foodie experiences in Mallorca.
+You can find more inspiring delicacies by checking out our blog about the best foodie experiences in Mallorca.

 Dishes to try